kotAPI/django-guide/README.md

 # go to root of django virtualenv path and type
 pip install requirements.txt
 ```

+### FUCKING IMPORTANT!
+ Just make sure none of your folders are named with spaces (the parent folder that holds the virtualenv files).
+It's gonna throw a pip file not found error for no reason.
+Make sure you name your folders without spaces.
+Ok.

 ## Running a server

 -> Running a server in default mode, it's most probably set to 127.0.0.1:8000, that's where you can access it via a web browser.